How to Transfer a Car Title in Illinois

 Depending on your situation, you may require additional documentation for your title transfer.

-For example, if you are registered as a car co-owner, and the other owner dies, you must supply a copy of their death certificate in addition to the above paperwork and costs.
-If you are the vehicle’s new owner, the title must also be signed by the previous owner.
+For example, if you are registered as a co-owner of a car and the other owner dies, you will be required to supply a copy of their death certificate in addition to the above paperwork and costs.
+If you are the new owner of the vehicle, the title must also be signed by the previous owner.

 A Quick Guide to Illinois Title Transfer